AndreasChristensen89/resto-booking-system/README.md

 1. page for entering datetime and number of people - calls check functions - if approved redirects to personal details
 2. personal details form

+The following was added in settings.py to work with emails during development, should not be there when submitting:
+EMAIL_BACKEND = 'django.core.mail.backends.console.EmailBackend'

 TABLE SORT LOGIC:
 Admin can choose to turn this logic on/off in Admin -> Booking Details -> Edit first object -> auto table assign tick box
 1. Firstly, the function seeks to bring an exact match with table-size/number of people.